pmieszal/shekly-ios/README.md

 - SHTokenField (not used any more, but good candidate for separate pod),
 - SheklyShare (kind of dummy share ios extension, just for reading data from json, only for development purposes yet)

 It was started with pure Rx, using MVVM + Coordinator.
-Then hard refactoring appeard, mostly in Domain target.
-Now, it's still using RxCoordinator for navigation layer, but most of ViewModel's logic is written in pure Swift.
-There are some Rx left overs, but they appears mainly in not developed sections (like Category an Plan).
+Then hard refactoring appeard, mostly in Domain target. ~~Now, it's still using RxCoordinator for navigation layer, but most of ViewModel's logic is written in pure Swift.
+There are some Rx left overs, but they appears mainly in not developed sections (like Category an Plan).~~ Lately I had some time to continue refactoring and now there is null Rx in the project 🎉.

 ## TODO